NutClump/routinegen/meeting notes/meeting 3.md

   ### Dawit:

     - Write FAQ section
-    - Figure out methods of determining proficiency depending on attribute
+    - Write-ups for every proficiency level of every attribute, add to text resources
     - Write routine for every combination of attribute and proficiency, complete with testing weeks if applicable as well as drop down exercise selection and weight population depending on maxes
     - Think about some way to include cursory dietary information (maybe in FAQ)